 It was clear early in the pandemic that the mortality rate of asymptomatic patients who tested positive for COVID-19 after surgery was significantly increased.
 Therefore, when making treatment decisions urologists should choose the appropriate treatment plan according to a priority level.
-This publication recommended that urological work should be triaged as follows:
+This publication recommended that urological work should be triaged

-- Low priority: clinical harm very unlikely if postponed for 6 months - Intermediate priority: clinical harm possible, but unlikely, if postponed for 3-4 months - High priority: clinical harm very likely if northered for > 6 works overstretched, understaffed, and under-resourced.
-This has tested urologists and continues to have a major impact on the way in which we work, who we can treat, and our ability to provide as effective a service for all of our patients as we would hope.
+- Low priority: clinical harm very unlikely if postponed for 6 months - Intermediate priority: clinical harm possible, but unlikely, if postponed for 3-4 months - High priority: clinical harm very likely if postponed for >6 weeks - Emergency: life-threatening situation cannot be postponed for >24 h.